What you need to know about COVID boosters

 "If it was for me or my family member, I would recommend an mRNA vaccine for those who received J&J," says Desi Kotis, associate dean at the University of California, San Francisco School of Pharmacy.

+It's also possible, some experts say, that people who had the Pfizer shots initially will want to chase it with the Moderna booster precisely because the Moderna dose is higher than Pfizer's — with the idea that this might produce a bigger boost in antibodies.

-But other experts say it could make sense to keep things simple and stick with the original vaccine you received, especially if that worked well for you initially.
-All the data on boosters is relatively limited, but "we have a much larger experience in people who have received the same product," says Hewlett
+Still other experts say it could make sense to keep things simple and stick with the original vaccine you received, especially if that worked well for you initially.
+All the data on boosters is relatively limited, but "we have a much larger experience in people who have received the same product," says Hewlett.

+The bottom line, these scientists agree, is that all these ways of boosting your immunity against COVID-19 are safe and effective.

 According to the NIH study, a booster of Moderna following two shots of that same vaccine leads to the highest antibody levels — more than Pfizer — although it's probably too small a difference to matter for most groups.
 Also, the booster dose authorized by the FDA was only half of what was tested in that study.